23 November 2017

 |Room||Business usage||Personal usage|

 Now it’s time to look at your household bills and apportion the cost of each bill across the number of qualifying rooms you’ve counted in your total.
-You’ll need to include things like your gas, electricity, mortgage (interest only) and council tax costs etc.
+You can only include those costs that are incremental and have increased due to working from home, such as electricity, gas, repairs and maintenance, and in some cases, insurance.

-So, if your electricity bills comes to £300 for the period, divide that by your room total.
-In our example this would mean dividing your £300 divided by two.
+So, if your electricity bill comes to £300 for the period, divide that by your room total.
+In our example, this would mean dividing your £300 divided by two.

 The final step is to divide your room costs per utility bill by the percentage of business time spent in the room (stick with us, it’s simpler than that may sound).